 RN-BSN Program Structure (120 Credits)

-The RN-BSN program is taught in an online distance learning format.
-To successfully complete the RN-BSN program, students are required to complete 120 credit hours in college level courses.
-Students must maintain a cumulative 2.0 or better to be awarded the Bachelor of Science in Nursing (BSN).
+The RN-BSN program is taught in an accelerated online distance learning format.
+Courses are taught completely online in an asynchronous format and run in 7-week sessions rather than full semesters.
+To successfully complete the RN-BSN program, students are required to complete a minimum total of 120 credit hours in college level courses.
+Students must maintain a cumulative 2.0 GPA or better to be awarded the Bachelor of Science in Nursing (BSN).

-Chatham University accepts a maximum of 90 transfer credits in the RN-BSN program, meaning that many of our students will be able to complete degree by completing only 30 credits at Chatham.
-Students from select RN Nursing Schools will qualify for the accelerated option, meaning that you may transfer even more than 90 credits into the program.
+Chatham University accepts a maximum of 90 transfer credits in the RN-BSN program, meaning that many of our students will be able to complete their degree by earning only 30 credits at Chatham, including the 26 required core RN-BSN credits.
+Students who graduated prior to December 2015 from select Pre-Licensure Nursing Schools that hold an articulation agreement with Chatham may be able to transfer even more than 90 credits into the program.
 All newly admitted students will receive an official transfer evaluation to determine their path to degree completion.

-To enable nursing students to complete the necessary clinical experiences, Chatham requires students to complete a self-directed clinical placement process.
-Detailed steps in this process can be found here: RN-BSN Clinicals.
+To enable RN-BSN students to meet the program outcomes and goals, Chatham University requires students to complete a self-directed practice experience placement process with the guidance of the nursing Practice Experience Coordinator.
+Detailed steps in this process can be found here: RN-BSN Practice Experiences.